19hours/sg-statutes/Acts/Government Securities Act.md

 ### Confirmation of transaction

-22\.—(1) The Authority shall, following any transaction affecting book-entry Government securities maintained for any depositor under this Part, issue to each depositor a confirmation thereof in the form of an advice (serially numbered or otherwise).
+22\.—(1) The Authority shall, following any transaction affecting book-entry Government securities maintained for any depositor under this Part, issue to each depositor a confirmation of the transaction in the form of an advice (serially numbered or otherwise).

 (2) The advice referred to in subsection (1) shall specify the amount and description of the securities and any other pertinent transaction data.